 Ease of Use

-Baby Trend Sit N' Stand, BOB Revolution Flex, Joovy Scooter X2, and the Graco FastAction Fold Duo.
+Baby Trend Sit N' Stand, BOB Revolution Flex Duallie, Joovy Scooter X2, and the Graco FastAction Fold Duo.

-The products in our review were put through a course of twists and turns, narrow doorways, and tight corridors.
-They were pushed over hard floors, concrete, asphalt, grass and gravel, then dragged upstairs and curbs.
-We assumed that some of the products would have trouble in the gravel or grass, given that most of are not designed for this kind of use, but some of them had difficulty on hard flat floors and concrete.
-We scored all products against one another for ease of pushing, how they maneuvered over rougher surfaces, and whether or not we struggled while pushing.
+The products in our review endure a course of twists and turns, narrow doorways, and tight corridors.
+They go through the paces over hard floors, concrete, asphalt, grass, and gravel, then dragged up and down curbs.
+We assumed that some of the products would have trouble on gravel or grass, given that most of are not designed for this kind of use, but some of them had difficulty on hard flat floors.
+Products were scored side-by-side on how well they performed in each part of the course.

 The average product in our review scored a 6 of 10 for quality.
-The UPPAbaby, BOB, and the Chariot all tied for second place with 8s; these strollers are made with quality materials that are put together in a flawless design that is both functional and pleasing to the eye.
-The 4 top scoring products stood out from the competition with attention to detail and features that were not only thoughtfully placed, but skillfully put together.
-We reviewed how well the products were put together, what kind of materials were used, and how well they withstood our testing process.
+The UPPAbaby Vista, BOB Revolution Flex Duallie, and the Thule Chariot Cougar 2 all tied for second place with 8s; these strollers are made with quality materials that are put together in a design that is both functional and pleasing to the eye.
+The 4 top scoring products stood out from the competition with attention to detail and features that were thoughtfully placed and skillfully put together.
+We reviewed how well the products were put together, what kind of materials were used, and how well they withstood our testing process over several months.
 We considered frames, fabric, comfort, and design when rating quality and the products with the highest scores offered better materials, quality connection, less flex, and durable stitching.

 Weight and Folded Size

-For this metric we did our own measurements to ensure that all products were weighed and measured in the same way.
-This way the comparison between products is a one for one comparison.
-Unfortunately, we've discovered over time that not all manufacturers offer accurate measurements and weights.
+For this metric, we weighed and measured all products in the same way with the same equipment, so the comparison is truly apples to apples.
+Unfortunately, we've discovered that not all manufacturers offer accurate measurements and weights.
 We'll assume this is in error and not an intentional deception, but we weighed and measured the products ourselves for consistency across products.

 The smallest folded products in this metric were the Britax B-Agile Double and Baby Jogger City Mini Double at under 10,700 cubic inches.
-The largest option is the Chariot that is almost 3 times the size of the B-Agile.
-However, its purpose and design merits the added size and weight, but arguably it isn't the best commuter or daily driver.
-The smallest award winner is the Mountain Buggy Duet at 17,200 , while the honorable mention Caboose is around 11,000 cubic inches.
+The largest option is the Thule Chariot Cougar 2, which is almost three times the size of the Britax B-Agile Double.
+However, its purpose and design merit the added size and weight, but arguably it isn't the best commuter or daily driver.
+The smallest award winner is the Joovy Scoot X2 at 18,188, while the honorable mention Joovy Caboose Ultralight Graphite is around 11,000 cubic inches.

 Twins vs Multiples of Different Ages

-Peg Perego Primo Viaggio 4-35 and the Chicco Keyfit 30 both won awards in our Best Infant Car Seat Review, this may not be a big deal if you are prepared to commit to these seats.
-However, the Graco car seats didn't score that well in our review and Baby Trend seats are hard to find and not that popular.
+There are some things to consider when using 2 car seats.
+Some brands will only accept their native brand car seat, which will limit your choices of seat or stroller.
+The Peg Perego Book for Two, both Graco options, and Chicco Cortina Together strollers will only accept their own kind of car seat.
+Given that the Peg Perego Primo Viaggio 4-35 and the Chicco Keyfit 30 both won awards in our Best Infant Car Seat Review, this may not be a big deal if you are prepared to commit to these seats.
+However, the Graco car seats didn't score that well in our review.
 In addition, many of the native brands were hard to install in their own brand stroller.

-UPPAbaby Mesa (also an award winning seat), but with the right adapters it accepts several other options as well.
-Similar can be said of the B-Ready, Duet, and the Baby Jogger.
+UPPAbaby Mesa (also an award-winning seat), but with the right adapters, several other options are possibilities as well.
+The same is true of the Britax B-Ready and the Baby Jogger City Select Double.

 We considered more than 50 double strollers before narrowing our selection down to 18 finalists.
-A couple of the notable products that didn't make the cut for hands-on testing are listed below, along with our take on why they didn't make our selection.
-Several were options we reviewed in previous incarnations of our double review that didn't fare well enough to test again, and some were products that received significantly high number of negative reviews and comments on Amazon, leaving us to assume they wouldn't do well in this review.
+A notable product that didn't make the cut for hands-on testing is described below, along with our take on why it didn't make our selection.
+We reviewed this option in previous incarnations of our double review and it didn't fare well enough to test again.
+Other products received significantly high number of negative reviews and comments on Amazon, leaving us to assume they wouldn't do well in this review.

 Bugaboo Donkey Twin- $1885

 No matter what the budget or need, at least one of the strollers in our review should be able to fit the bill.
-Our goal with any review is to help parents crack the code so they can find the perfect fit without having to do any of the leg work to get there.
+Above all else, our constant goal at BabyGearLab is to help parents "crack the code," so to speak, so they can find the perfect fit without doing any of the leg work to get there.
 Whether you are looking for a stroller to get off the beaten path, or one to go around the block, we feel confident this review and our article on How to Pick the Best Double Stroller will be able to steer you in the right direction to the stroller of your dreams.